Credit Cards Business Credit Cards

 What is the easiest business credit card to get?

-A secured business credit card will likely be the easiest business credit card to get.
-This is because secured credit cards don’t typically require good or excellent credit for approval.
-Secured business cards such as the First National Bank of Omaha Business Edition Secured Mastercard Credit Card don't require good credit because you have to make a minimum deposit to qualify for either card.
+A secured business credit card will likely be the easiest business credit card because secured credit cards don’t typically require good or excellent credit for approval.
+Secured business cards such as the First National Bank of Omaha Business Edition Secured Mastercard Credit Card don't require good credit because you must make a minimum deposit to qualify for either card.

 Can you get a business credit card with only an EIN?

-Yes, it’s possible to get a business credit card with only an Employer Identification Number, but the choices are few and far between.
+Yes, getting a business credit card with only an Employer Identification Number is possible, but the choices are few and far between.
 For example, the Brex card doesn’t require you to provide your Social Security number when you apply.
 However, business credit cards from most card issuers will require you to provide your Social Security number at some point during the application process.

 What do you need to qualify for a business credit card?

-To qualify for the best business credit cards, you’ll need to be a business owner.
+You must be a business owner to qualify for the best business credit cards.
 Owning a business doesn’t have to involve running a large corporation or even a brick-and-mortar location.
-If you do any number of side hustles that earn you income and aren’t part of your typical employment scenario, you could be considered a business owner.
-This may include consulting services, selling items online, or doing freelance design work on the side.
+If you do any number of side hustles that earn you income and aren’t part of your typical employment, you may qualify as a business owner.
+This may include consulting services, selling items online, or doing freelance design work.

 In addition, most business credit card applications will require you to provide information about your business, such as your annual business revenue, the number of employees at your business, how many years you’ve been in business, and more.
-You’ll also need to provide personal information, including your name, birthdate, address, total gross annual income, and Social Security number.
+You must also provide personal information, including your name, birthdate, address, total gross annual income, and Social Security number.

 Can an EIN help you build your business credit?

-Obtaining an EIN is a useful step for establishing your business credit as it’s used to identify business entities.
+Obtaining an EIN is useful for establishing your business credit, as it’s used to identify business entities.
 However, simply having an EIN won’t build your business credit.
-You’ll need to use your EIN to apply for business credit and then use your business credit to make transactions.
-Your eligible credit transactions will be reported to business credit reporting agencies, which should help build your business credit report.
+You must use your EIN to apply for business credit and then use the credit to make transactions.
+The credit card issuer will report your eligible credit transactions to business credit reporting agencies, which should help build your business credit report.

-While an EIN-only business credit card can make sense in some cases, if you're open to using your SSN to apply for a business card, you'll likely have more options available to you.
-Since credit issuers often request both an EIN and SSN, consider shopping around for a new card if you've recently improved your credit score and you're willing to use your SSN on a business credit card application.
+While an EIN-only business credit card makes sense in some cases, you'll likely have more options if you're open to using your SSN to apply for a business card.
+Since credit issuers often request an EIN and SSN, consider shopping around for a new card if you've recently improved your credit score and are willing to use your SSN on a business credit card application.

 For business owners open to this option, here are more credit card options on top of our previous recommendations:

-• U.S. Bank Business Triple Cash Rewards World Elite Mastercard®: This card offers 5% cash back on prepaid hotels and car rentals booked directly in the Rewards Center; 3% cash back on eligible purchases at gas stations and EV charging stations, office supply stores, cell phone service providers, and restaurants; and 1% cash back on all other eligible purchases.
+• U.S. Bank Triple Cash Rewards Visa® Business Card: This card offers 5% cash back on prepaid hotels and car rentals booked directly in the Rewards Center; 3% cash back on eligible purchases at gas stations and EV charging stations (purchases of $200 or less), office supply stores, cell phone service providers, and restaurants; and 1% cash back on all other eligible purchases.

 Up to 5% Cash Back